genai-impact/ecologits.js/README.md

 ## Current challenges

-- [ ] 🔥 Patching the providers responses with the `impact` object like in the python library
+- [ ] 🔥 Patching the providers responses with the `impacts` object like in the python library
 - [ ] publishing the package to npm
 - [ ] port tests from python to js
 - [ ] reduce work to keep the library up-to-date with the python library (csv files, etc)